HUMSI — Human Security Initiative

 Alex Ramirez Gonzalez and Yan Vasquez Hidalgo, a married couple who work at SUNY Upstate Medical University, were detained by ICE for four months after appearing for a routine immigration hearing in October 2025.
 The couple, who arrived in the U.S. from Cuba in 2021 and had approved asylum status, were unexpectedly detained and separated during their detention in Batavia.
 They were released this week on bail while their asylum appeals are pending in federal court.

-Cambodian national dies in ICE custody at Indiana facility
+Cambodian refugee and permanent resident dies in ICE custody at Indiana facility

 Feb 20, 2026Miami, INCambodia

-Lorth Sim, a 59-year-old Cambodian national and lawful permanent resident, was found unresponsive in his cell at Miami Correctional Facility in Miami County, Indiana on February 16, 2026, and was pronounced dead at 7:10 a.m.
+Lorth Sim, a 59-year-old Cambodian national and lawful permanent resident, was found unresponsive in his cell at Miami Correctional Facility in Miami County, Indiana on February 16, 2026, and pronounced dead at 7:10 a.m.
 Sim had entered the U.S. as a refugee in 1983 and became a lawful permanent resident in 1986 before being detained by ICE following an immigration judge's removal order to Cambodia.
-The cause of death is under investigation.
-His death marked the seventh in federal immigration custody in 2026, prompting U.S. Congressman André Carson and other lawmakers to call for answers.
+His death was the seventh in federal immigration custody in 2026.
+The cause of death remained under investigation, and his death prompted U.S. Congressman André Carson and other lawmakers to seek answers.
+Organizers subsequently reported concerns about medical neglect among ICE detainees at the facility.

 DOJ seeks to revoke citizenship of former North Miami mayor